d34n5/pizza-place/README.md

 ## Specifications
 1. Take user inputs and calculate cost of pizza.
  - Ex.
 In: small, no toppings -OR- large, with 4 toppings
  - Ex.
-Out:  $6 -OR- $20
+Out:  $6 -OR- $16
 2. Return pizza price to user
  - Ex.
-In: small, ['pepperoni', 'onions']
+In: small, with 4 toppings
  - Ex.
 Out: 10($)
 3. Display order details to user.
  - Ex.
 In: small, ['pepperoni', 'onions']
  - Ex.
-Out: "Small-sized pizza, topped with: pepperoni, onions"
+Out: "Small-sized pizza, with 2 toppings."

 ## Installation & Set-Up
 1. Clone the repository: https://github.com/d34n5/pizza